fraudrankr/api-docs/README.md

 ## Found a bug?

-Just [submit a issue](https://github.com/fraudrankr/api-docs/issues) or [create a pull request](https://github.com/fraudrankr/api-docs/pulls) to this Github repo.
+Just [submit an issue](https://github.com/fraudrankr/api-docs/issues) or [create a pull request](https://github.com/fraudrankr/api-docs/pulls) to this GitHub repo.

 ## Credits